ECCC-MSC/open-data/docs/msc-data/dynamic_hydrographic_products_riops/readme_riops_S111-datamart-alpha_en.md

 The data coding format 3 (Ungeorectified gridded data or point set data at one or more times) of the [ IHO S-111 format specification ](http://registry.iho.int/beta/productspec/view.do?idx=168&product_ID=S-111&statusS=5&domainS=ALL&category=product_ID&searchValue=) is used because it allows to directly use RIOPS data, which itself use a a polar stereographic grid, without any interpolation.

-S-111 currents are expressed as a Speed(in knots) and a Direction(navigatioal angle) using the HDF5 H5T_COMPOUND data type.
+S-111 currents are expressed as a Speed(in knots) and a Direction(navigation angle 0-360) using the HDF5 H5T_COMPOUND data type.

 # Data location